 Tobie Bernstein’s work focuses on governmental programs and policies that address the health and environmental impacts of buildings.
-She has done extensive research and writing on state and local policy approaches to improving indoor air quality in schools, offices, and homes.
+She has done extensive research and writing on state and local policy approaches to improving indoor air quality in schools, child care facilities, and homes.
 She has also analyzed the role of government policies and programs in advancing green design and construction, particularly in the public school sector.

 With ELI since 1992, Bernstein was previously a staff attorney at the Maryland Legal Aid Bureau.